 - Beware the Nice Ones: Completely went off on Web after growing tired of the latter's stupidity and thinking that he was going to kill him.
 Unfortunately, it made him completely insane in the process, to the point where he was sent to a mental hospital.

-- Characterization Marches On: From a weak whiner to a happy and bubbly Man Child to a serious, but perhaps no less bubbly ex-Red Lightspeed Ranger who has an interest of...pretty much everything.
+- Characterization Marches On: From a weak whiner to a happy and bubbly Manchild to a serious, but perhaps no less bubbly ex-Red Lightspeed Ranger who has an interest in pretty much everything.

-- The Chosen One: Specifically, he's the only Ranger who can go back to Mariner Bay with his morpher, and the only Ranger who can defeat the Dark Sorceror.
+- The Chosen One: Specifically, he's the only Ranger who can go back to Mariner Bay with his morpher, and the only Ranger who can defeat the Dark Sorcerer.